platan/idea-gradle-dependencies-formatter/README.md

 Build:
 `./gradlew build`

-In order to build plugin against specific IntelliJ IDEA version (e.g. 13.1.6) use this commands:
+In order to run tests with specific IntelliJ IDEA version (e.g. 2016.3) use this command:
-`./gradlew -P ideaVersion=13.1.6 build`
+`./gradlew -P ideaVersion=2016.3 test`

 Note: Currently the project is not prepared to be imported as a IntelliJ Platform Plugin.